pescap/EasyHPC/README.md

 **Documentation**: [ReadTheDocs](https://easyhpc.readthedocs.io)

-EasyHPC is an thorough documentation whose purpose is to allow anyone to **collaborate on High Performance Computing (HPC) projects**.
+EasyHPC is a thorough documentation whose purpose is to allow anyone to **collaborate on High Performance Computing (HPC) projects**.
 HPC requires mastering a wide range of independent fields (see items below).

 Nonetheless, nothing is impossible, do not discourage yourself!